bagisto/bagisto-docs/src/performance/configure-elasticsearch.md

 ### Automatic Indexing

 New products are automatically indexed when:
-- Products are created via admin panel
+- Products are created or updated via admin panel
-- Products are imported via CSV
+- Products are imported through Data Transfer
-- Product data is updated through API
+- A variant is deleted (the parent is reindexed) or a product is deleted (it is removed from the index)

 ::: warning Performance Note
 Large product catalogs may take several minutes to index.
 Consider running indexing during off-peak hours for production stores.